Augustin007/anremithrl-s-guide-to-earendor/Timeline/8 The Age of Wandering/The Age of Wandering.md

 Small kingdoms and tribes begin to trade and share knowledge, forming the foundation for future empires.

 (~1600 AS): **Shattering of Shadows Campaign**: In the valley of Echoriath in the Shattered Region, different tribes settle their differences and unite to form the Kesnan Kingdom and deal with the threats of the early age of Shadows.

-Malthos studied the Sundered War and wrote much on it.
-He also formed the first order of Paladins, devoted to fighting off the darkness.
-This is the Order of Names.

 In the Shattered Region, Sereth optimized troop deployments and such.
 Supply lines.

+In the North of Foedus, a priest of Thalorin, Malthos studied the Sundered War and wrote much on it.
+He formed a temple near the edge of the lake surrounding the Tree of Names, and devoted his life to tending to the tree ad protecting it.
+His disciples followed him, and descendents took up the mantle after them, devoted to fighting off the darkness.
+This is the Order of Names.

 ---